fml927/g729_lib_demo/g729_decoder_demo/readme.md

 #readme

-* this is a demo of use g729 project. this demo can dependently compiled and create an executed file named g729_coder.
+* this is a compiled demo of use g729 project. this demo can dependently compiled and create an executed file named g729_decoder.
 * if existing "autogen.sh" can copy new library file "libg729b.a" from "../g729_lib"

 * compile step: